Liberating Mosul from ISIS left more than 9,000 civilians dead: report

 Abdel-Hafiz Mohammed, who kept his job as undertaker throughout the militants' rule, has carved approximately 2,000 headstones for the al-Jadidah graveyard alone since October 2016, the month the battle began.

 "Now I carve stones for entire families," Mohammed said, gesturing to a stack of four headstones, all bearing the same name.
-"It's a single family, all killed in an airstrike," he said.
+"It's a single family, all killed in an airstrike."

 Mosul was home to more than a million civilians before the fight to retake it from ISIS.
 Fearing a massive humanitarian crisis, the Iraqi government dropped leaflets or had soldiers tell families to stay put as the final battle loomed in late 2016.